 Our student reps work closely with HDR director Associate Professor Fiona Cameron and HDR committees to organise regular HDR workshops, Key Thinkers and Concepts, ICS HDR Newsletter (Quarterly issued) and to promote sustainable research culture.

 HDR student, Bhavya Chitranshi, working-in-the-field as opposed to fieldwork: the project is an example of action-research, which challenges the conventional researcher-participants binary model.
 (Photo supplied by Bhavya)

 A former student at Dip Shek village, Zhongshan, China, introduces Christopher Cheng (left) to the benefactors of his school, built in the 1980s.
 (Photo by Denis Byrne, 2018)

 HDR students and staff members engaged in nursing trees at the James Ruse Climate Forest – a community garden in Parramatta, where Indigenous trees and bushes have been planted to offset the effects of climate change.
 (Photo by Emily-Kate Ringle-Harris, 2018)

 HDR student, Christopher Cheng (right) inside Hao Tau ancestral hall in Zhongshan, observing photographs brought back by descendants of JAN See Chin, one of the most prominent Cairns’ sugar farmers and a benefactor of a Zhongshan school in the 1900s.
 (Photo by Denis Byrne, 2018)

 ICS staff students and visiting scholars at 1 Parramatta Square for the 2019 Summer School: Researching Post-Capitalist Possibilities

-If you want to learn more about what being a HDR at ICS is like, read an interview (opens in new window) with two of our recent graduates.
+If you want to learn more about what being an HDR at ICS is like, read an interview (opens in a new window) with two of our previous graduates.